anzusystems/common-admin/docs/editor/nodes/styled-box/index.md

 # styledBox

 ## Features
-- User can insert styledBox inside document
+- User can insert styledBox to document
 - User can set styledBox title directly in editor
 - User can set styledBox content directly in editor
 - content of styledBoxContent: